Skip to main content

 “For me?”
 She looked a little taken aback.
 “Why?”

-“Yes, Janmashtami is around the corner,” I spoke as she opened the package to find a red saree peeking out of it.
+“Yes, Janmashtami is around the corner,” I said as she opened the package to find a red saree peeking out of it.
 “You always wear Kakima’s sarees for such occasions.
 I think you should have one of your own.”
 She looked back at my face in utter disbelief that I knew that ever since she wore a saree, even when she was now sixteen, all the good sarees she wore weren’t really hers.

 “I…” She was at a loss for words.
-“Thank you but… I don't wear red.”
+“Thank you, but… I don't wear red.”
 She looked unsure as to whether she had offended me.
 I smiled.

 “You should try it then,” I said as she held on to the saree, a little in disbelief.
-I didn’t tell her the entire truth though.
+I didn’t tell her the entire truth, though.
 I had just gotten my first remuneration for working for Thamma and the family business.
 I wanted to get everyone something.
 She was part of my family.

 “I told you red will suit you.”
 She heard it, for she stopped, glancing over her shoulder and giving me a shy smile before she walked away.
 Did she see me blushing slightly at her sudden warm smile?
 I hope not.